Finding DoRI: Discovery of Retained Images in Diffusion Models: Breaking Pruning-Based Mitigation

-Despite pruning, we find that adversarial embeddings can still trigger replication, as shown in rows marked with~\img{figures/dory.png} and~\cref{fig:teaser} (\encircle{3}), particularly for VM prompts.
-These results suggest that pruning-based methods like \nemo and \wanda primarily conceal memorization rather than eliminate it, preventing replication via the text space but leaving the memorized content internally intact.
-We also conduct a sensitivity analysis (\cref{appx:sensitivity_analysis}) on the steps required to yield adversarial embeddings, finding that in most cases, significantly fewer than 50 steps are already sufficient to identify embeddings that circumvent the mitigation methods.
-For TM results, also reported in \cref{appx:sensitivity_analysis}, we observe increased replication, yet SSCD-based metrics fail to correctly quantify this type of replication due to their non-semantic variations in generated images.
+These results suggest that pruning-based methods like \nemo and \wanda primarily conceal memorization rather than eliminate it.
+Also for TM results, reported in \Cref{appx:sensitivity_analysis}, we observe increased replication of memorized training data, yet SSCD-based metrics fail to correctly quantify this type of replication due to their non-semantic variations in generated images.
+Overall, these results suggest that pruning-based memorization mitigation prevents the replication of memorized images via the text space but leaves the memorized images intact internally in the DM.

-Based on the presented results, one might argue that the number of pruned weights simply needs to be increased to fully mitigate memorization.
-However, we show that this is not the case.
-For \wanda, we find that increasing the strength of pruning,~\ie removing more weights, successfully defends against adversarial embeddings, but at a cost of significant damage to generation quality, as shown in~\cref{appx:wanda_nemo_nuke_when_succeed}.
-Specifically, to completely remove a single image, one needs to prune about 10\% of the weights in the output fully-connected layers with \wanda.
-At this scale, the DM loses its capability to reliably generate concepts related to the memorized image, even from non-memorized prompts.

-Since \nemo lacks a parameter to directly control the pruning budget, we instead adopt an iterative approach.
-In \cref{appx:nemo_iterative}, we combine \nemo's pruning method with adversarial embedding search, yielding a more robust and lasting defense.
-Specifically, we first identify memorization weights with \nemo for original memorized text embeddings, and prune them from the model.
-We then perform our adversarial embedding optimization to obtain a new embedding that elicits data replication, identify a new set of weights for this adversarial embedding, and prune them, while keeping the previously pruned weights inactive.
-This process is repeated, expanding the pruned set with each iteration.
-Despite this effort, we find that data replication persists, and the model's utility degrades substantially as more weights are removed.

-Given the fragility of pruning-based approaches, we modify our adversarial search technique (\cref{sec:adv_embedding_optimization}) by initializing the optimized embeddings by sampling from \normal, instead of using the memorized embeddings as initialization, and repeating the experiments from this section.
-The results, presented in \cref{appx:random_init_results}, closely match the results in~\cref{tab:mitigation_results}, indicating that memorization triggers are not local.
-We explore this phenomenon in greater depth in the next section.
+\textbf{Ablations.} We conduct a sensitivity analysis (\Cref{appx:sensitivity_analysis}) on the number of \textit{steps} required to yield adversarial embeddings, finding that in most cases, significantly fewer than 50 steps are already sufficient to identify embeddings that circumvent the mitigation methods.
+We also experiment with increasing the \textit{strength of \nemo and \wanda} to test if they become resilient to \dori.
+For the former, we iteratively increase the set of pruned weights based on new adversarial embeddings (see~\Cref{appx:nemo_iterative}), and for the latter, we simply prune 10\% of weights, instead of 1\% (see~\Cref{appx:wanda_more_weights_prune}).
+In these settings, \wanda successfully removes memorization but at substantial damage to the DM's generative capabilities (see~\Cref{appx:wanda_nemo_nuke_when_succeed}), while \nemo remains non-robust to \dori.